 Khyati is a doctoral candidate in the Department of Humanities at York University.
 She is currently working on completing her dissertation titled: The Visual Cultures of Science in Early 19th Century Calcutta and also teaches as contract faculty at York University.
-She is particularly interested in the intersections of botany, print culture, colonialism and visual culture in 19th century India.
-Her area of specialization is the Visual Cultures of Science; she is also very interested in the history of design, art and craft in India.
-Her recent research was published as a chapter titled "Between Calcutta and Kew: The Divergent Circulation and Production of Hortus Bengalensis and Flora Indica," in The Circulation of Knowledge Between India, China and Britain. ed.
-Bernard Lightman, Gordon McQuat, and Larry Stewart (Brill, June, 2013).
-Khyati is also a graphic designer and used to teach undergraduate Visual Communication Design students at IIT, Guwahati, India.
-She holds a Bachelors degree in Fine Arts (Maharaja Sayajirao University, Baroda, India), a Masters degree in Visual Communication Design (IIT Bombay) and an MA in Humanities Computing (University of Alberta).
+She is particularly interested in the intersections of visual culture, colonialism and print culture in nineteenth century India.
+She specializes in studying and researching the Visual Cultures of Science and is also keenly interested in the history of design, arts, and crafts in India.
+Her research was published as a chapter titled, "Between Calcutta and Kew: The Divergent Circulation and Production of Hortus Bengalensis and Flora Indica", in The Circulation of Knowledge Between India, China and Britain. ed.
+Bernard Lightman, Gordon McQuat, and Larry Stewart (Brill, June 2013).
+Khyati is also a graphic designer and used to teach undergraduate Visual Communication Design students at IIT, Guwahati (2002-2004), India.
+She holds a Bachelors degree in Fine Arts (Maharaja Sayajirao University, Baroda, India), a Masters degree in Visual Communication Design (IIT Bombay), and an MA in Humanities Computing (University of Alberta).

 Keywords: Visual culture of science; science, art and print culture in the Indian subcontinent; India; South Asian Arts and Culture; Hindi-Urdu